If U.S. Rep. C.W. Bill Young's retirement announcement upended Tampa Bay's political landscape, his death Friday makes it unrecognizable.

 Now his death turns Pinellas County into the ultimate bellwether of the national mood heading into the 2014 midterms.

-A handful of congressional districts nationwide are as politically competitive as Young's.
-Seeing such a seat open up with no incumbent favored to win is rare, which is why so many local politicians and would-be politicians started gearing up as soon as Young announced his retirement less than two weeks ago.
+A small handful of congressional districts nationwide are as politically competitive as Young's.
+Seeing such a seat open up with no incumbent favored to win is incredibly rare, which is why so many local politicians and would-be politicians started gearing up as soon as Young announced his retirement less than two weeks ago.

 But the dynamic is completely changed.
 Mounting a campaign over 12 months is vastly different from running in a multimillion-dollar special election just a few months away.